 — may ¹⁶⁵⁵ | mourning c² (@maymooius) February 18, 2025

 Bellingham’s views on the swearing ban have resonated with the entire F1 community.
 Last year, Max Verstappen was the first driver to be punished for swearing after he used expletive language during a press conference at the 2024 Singapore GP.
-He was handed a hefty fine and community service punishment.
+He was handed a hefty fine and community service as punishment.

-The furor caused after Verstappen’s sanctions might have made the FIA tone down their policing of driver behavior.
-However, the governing body has now doubled down on that mandate by introducing stricter fines.
+The furor caused by Verstappen’s sanctions should have made the FIA tone down its policing of driver behavior.

-With the F1 season yet to start, only time will tell how this will go down with the GPDA.
-That said, WRC driver Adrien Fourmaux has already become the first victim of this new rule after being slapped with a 10,000 Euro ($10,300) fine for using the ‘f-word’ during Rally Sweden.
+Last month, WRC driver Adrien Fourmaux became the first victim of this new rule after being slapped with a 10,000 Euro ($10,300) fine for using the ‘f-word’ in a TV interview during Rally Sweden.